Kartmaan/filecrypt/README.md

 `MWpYeBrqiaVVZIOZrJFntiF2K0_ZYZZ2eCxBQ1_CuAI=`

-## `create` command
+## create command
-Creates a filekey in the current folder by providing the desired name and the key.
-In this way, for example, you can copy the key present in a filekey, by displaying it via the `read` command, to store it in the safe place of your choice, and copy it to the `create` command to recreate the filekey when you need to encrypt/decrypt a file.
+Creates a filekey in the current folder by providing the desired name and the key (*base64 urlsafe*).

+**Practical example**: after encrypting a file, for security reasons we don't want to keep the filekey on the computer, so we can extract its key using the `read` command, copy/paste it somewhere else (or even copy it onto paper) and delete the filekey.
+When we want to decrypt this file, the filekey can be recreated using the `create` command.

 ### Example
 Create a file named secretkey with its key :

 `python filecrypt.py create secretkey ejK4-SDwj4CFuQ28L28KMjaNVgg-BH1l6FIF3dLsgfk=`

+The command creates a filekey in the current folder, named secret.key, with the supplied key.

 ## Some technical details
 ### What's Fernet ?